Harfordia macroptera: Classification

 The first plants discovered were initially described as being in the genus Pterostegia.
 However, upon realization that Pterostegia macroptera was a woody perennial, unlike the type species Pterostegia drymarioides (which was an annual), and that the large, inflated bracts were unique, Edward Lee Greene and Charles C. Parry established the genus Harfordia, placing within it Harfordia macroptera, Harfordia galioides and the Cedros Island endemic Harfordia fruticosa.

 Ira Loren Wiggins only accounted for H. macroptera in his flora of the Sonoran Desert, citing Pterostegia galioides as a synonym and disposing of H. fruticosa due to his exclusion of Cedros Island endemics.
 James L. Reveal took into account the three distinct entities Greene had described (galioides, fruticosa and macroptera), and opted to place them as varieties within a monospecific genus.
-His basis for separation was the fact that the varieties were primarily allopatric, only overlapping in one small area in northwestern Baja California Sur.
+His basis for separation was that the varieties were primarily allopatric, only overlapping in one small area in northwestern Baja California Sur.
 Where the plants overlap, a series of morphological intermediates between them are found.